Supplementary Python Basics

 26

-27 | result = 'Hello, I am %s, I am %d years old' % ('John Doe', 25)
+27 | result = 'Hello, I am %s, I am %d years old' % ('Zhang San', 25)

 print('Old-style tuple formatting (not recommended):', result)

-result = 'Hello, I am %(name)s, I am %(age)d years old' % { 'name': 'John Doe', 'age' : 25 }
+result = 'Hello, I am %(name)s, I am %(age)d years old' % { 'name': 'Zhang San', 'age' : 25 }

 print('Old-style dictionary formatting (not recommended):', result)

-result = 'Hello, I am {}, I am {} years old'.format('John Doe', 25)
+result = 'Hello, I am {}, I am {} years old'.format('Zhang San', 25)

-print('format function formatting, parameters arranged in order:', result)
+print('`format` function formatting, parameters arranged in order:', result)

-result = 'Hello, I am {0}, I am {1} years old, {1} years ago was born'.format('John Doe', 25)
+result = 'Hello, I am {0}, I am {1} years old, {1} years ago I was born'.format('Zhang San', 25)

-print('format function formatting, parameters inserted by index:', result)
+print('`format` function formatting, parameters inserted by index:', result)

 params = {